VictorWang712/Note/docs/science_research/OPP/lecture_5.md

 - Speaker: Dr. Abhishek Dutta - Senior Research Software Engineer - Visual Geometry Group, Department of Engineering Science

-Programming is a continuous process that includes *DETECTING THE PROBLEM*, *PRODUCING A MENTAL MODEL OF COMPUTATION*, *TRANSLATING AND REPRESENTING THE MENTAL MODEL INTO THE CODE* and *ITERATIVELY REFINING THE STRUCTURE*.
-Through this process, what is the most important in code writing is *MAKING THE CODE WORK AND GIVING THE CORRECT OUTPUT*.
+Programming is an iterative process encompassing *problem identification*, *developing a mental model of computation*, *translating and representing this model in code*, and *refining the structure iteratively*.
+The primary goal in writing code is to ensure it *functions correctly and produces accurate results*.

-However, for most of the time, programming is a team work, which means your code needs to be read by others.
-In that case, *MAKING THE CODE READABLE* is as important as making it work.
-In detail, good code allows others to faithfully reproduce the mental model of computation and by contrast, bad code makes others unable to reproduce the model.
+However, programming is often a collaborative effort, meaning your code must be comprehensible to others.
+Therefore, *ensuring code readability* is as crucial as ensuring its functionality.
+Specifically, well-written code enables others to accurately reconstruct the mental model of computation, whereas poorly written code hinders this process.

-## Naming Identifies
+## Naming Identifiers

 > ```java
 > static inline int count_leading_zeros(unsigned long x)